Artificial Intelligence in Drug Discovery: Applications and Techniques: Learning Paradigms

 \subsection{\textbf{Self-Supervised Learning}}

 The performance of deep neural networks, especially supervised learning, hinges on a large labeled dataset.
-Nevertheless, supervised learning is meeting its bottleneck due to its heavy reliance on expensive manual data \cite{liu2020self}.
-In real-world problems such as molecular property prediction, the labeled data is often limited, sparse and biased, which lead to low generalizalibility of models.
-Self-supervised learning is promising paradigm and has achieved state-of-the-art performance to learn with limited labels, as adopted in the aforementioned language models, for instance, BERT \cite{devlin2018bert}.
-Notably, self-supervised learning should be distinguished from unsupervised learning: the latter one focuses on detecting patterns in data without labels, such as clustering, whereas self-supervised learning aims to recover the data.
-More specifically, it can be classified into two main types: generative and contrastive self-supervised learning.
+Nevertheless, supervised learning is meeting its bottleneck due to its heavy reliance on expensive manually-labeled data \cite{liu2020self}.
+In real-world problems such as molecular property prediction, the labeled data is often limited, sparse and biased, which leads to low generalizalibility of models.
+Self-supervised learning is promising paradigm and has achieved state-of-the-art performance in learning with limited labels, as adopted in the aforementioned language models, for instance, BERT \cite{devlin2018bert}.
+Notably, self-supervised learning should be distinguished from unsupervised learning.
+Unsupervised learning focuses on detecting patterns in data without labels, such as clustering, whereas self-supervised learning aims to recover the data.
+More specifically, it can be classified into two main types, i.e., generative and contrastive self-supervised learning.